 Precautions with using herbs to increase female libido.

-The natural supplements reviewed, above, are included because they have been tested in randomized controlled trials, meaning they were compared with a placebo.
+The natural supplements reviewed above are included because they have been tested in randomized controlled trials, meaning they were compared with a placebo.
 This is key when evaluating libido since what happens between our ears is incredibly influential on our sex drive.

-But it is important to put these studies into context – they are small studies, usually with fewer than 100 participants, and each herbal supplement for sex drive has best tested in only a handful of studies.
+But it is important to put these studies into context – they are small studies, usually with fewer than 100 participants, and each herb for sex drive has best tested in only a handful of studies.
 That means you should recognize that, though they appear to be safe to use, we don’t know a lot about how long to take them, or if they are safe for everyone.

 Final thoughts on how to naturally increase sex drive.

-- Several factors can affect sex drive in women, such as whether or not you are in a relationship, how you are getting along, body image satisfaction, medication use, depression or history of sexual abuse.
+- Several factors can affect sex drive in women, such as whether or not you are in a relationship, how you are getting along, body image satisfaction, dietary intake, medication use, depression or history of sexual abuse.